statsig-io/github-sdk/README.md

 # Statsig Github Actions SDK

 A Github Action wrapper for the [Statsig Node JS server SDK](https://github.com/statsig-io/node-js-server-sdk/).

-Allows you to evaluate gates and configs from your Statsig project directly within a github action.
+Allows you to evaluate gates and configs directly within a github action.

 ## Inputs